 How does VR work?
-How does wearable tech make you think you're standing on Mars when you're actually about to bump into the kitchen counter?
-Well, with the army of virtual reality headsets ever expanding, we'll be explaining how they work.
+How does a virtual reality headset make you think that you're sitting in a spaceship in a distant galaxy when you are, in fact, actually about to bump into the kitchen counter?
+Well, with the army of VR devices expanding, we'll be explaining how they actually work.

 Essential reading: Best VR games for 2017